 Another important milestone was the installation of a system which integrates radiation data, information on the structural integrity of the old shelter, measurements of seismic activities and other parameters important for the safety on site and for the operation of the New Safe Confinement.

-Day-to-day work on the Shelter Implementation Plan at the Chernobyl site is overseen by the Project Management Unit (PMU), formed of experts from Bechtel and the staff of the Chernobyl nuclear power plant.
+Day-to-day work on the Shelter Implementation Plan at the Chernobyl site is overseen by the Project Management Unit (PMU), formed of experts from Bechtel, the US engineering and project management company, and the staff of the Chernobyl nuclear power plant.

-The entire Shelter Implementation Plan is expected to cost €2.1 billion and to be completed by 2017.
+The entire Shelter Implementation Plan is expected to cost €2.1 billion.
 It is funded by contributions from more than 40 countries and organisations.

-The EBRD to date has provided €715 million of its own resources to support Chernobyl projects including the New Safe Confinement.
+The EBRD is providing €715 million of its own resources to support Chernobyl projects including the New Safe Confinement.